alberthdev/SuperTester/README.md

 ```
 setvbuf(stdout, NULL, _IONBF, 0);
 ```
-This forces your C program to buffer output!
+This forces your C program to NOT buffer output (stdout)!
+This is 100% safe, and will only have a performance impact due to making I/O system calls more often.
+You can easily revert this change after you finish debugging your program.

 Finally, make sure to remove any extraneous debug statements before running this program!
 The valid output will not match any extra debug statements!

 This little script assumes that your program is `./myprog`.
 If it isn't, you can do either of the following: